gardener/machine-controller-manager/docs/documents/apis.md

 <a href="#AzureStorageProfile">AzureStorageProfile</a>)
 </p>
 <p>
-<p>AzureOSDisk is specifies information about the operating system disk used by the virtual machine. <br><br> For more
+<p>AzureOSDisk specifies information about the operating system disk used by the virtual machine. <br><br> For more
-information about disks, see <a href="https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json">About disks and VHDs for Azure virtual machines</a>.</p>
+information about disks, see <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview">Introduction to Azure managed disks</a>.</p>
 </p>
 <table>
 <thead>